PACKING TAPE FOR RECYCLED BOXES

-Can packing tape be recycled?
-It depends on what type of tape it is.
-If you’re seeking a "green" packing tape to make recycling your boxes easier, paper tape is your best bet.
+If you’re seeking a “green” packing tape, paper tape is your best bet.
 Unlike PVC or polypropylene, it’s a non-petroleum-based tape.

 But no matter what kind of tape you use, you can still recycle cardboard boxes with tape affixed to them.
 Removing tape typically isn’t needed unless your municipality or trash hauler requires it.